top of page

 Numerous stories, rituals, songs, and illustrations on birchbark and other items portray bears as "contraries," symbolizing the paradoxical nature of life.
 Bears are viewed as bush doctors and healers who revitalize and transform life, frequently shifting between bear and human forms.
 Often, the bear is referred to as "Anishinaabe": A human being.

-In one Ojibwe aadizookaan (sacred tale), Wenabozho's sisters, Ziigwan (Spring) and Biidaaban (Break of Dawn), fell ill and remained bedridden for several days.
+One day in the long ago, Wenabozho's sisters, Ziigwan (Spring) and Biidaaban (Break of Dawn), fell ill and remained bedridden for several days.
 Mornings ceased to exist, and winter extended unusually long since spring failed to arrive that year.
 Wenabozho, the kind spirit and benefactor of the People, pondered on what he could do to help.
 He cared for his sisters but was unable to assist them.
 Then his uncle, Makwa the black bear, entered his wiigiwaam and laid out his medicines before Wenabozho.
 He then sat down and invited the very agitated Wenabozho to join him.

 Makwa picked up ozhiizhiigwan (his ceremonial rattle) and danced around the sisters, who were lying down and barely breathing.
 As he chanted, he shook his zhiishiigwan frantically, moving rhythmically to the imagined beat of a drum.